by Barbara Donsky

 Why is today not like all my yesterdays?
 So begins Veronica’s Grave: A Daughter’s Memoir, a coming-of-age story of a young girl whose mother dies in childbirth, but no one tells her.
 Realizing that her mother is missing, she decides she must be lost.
 She wants her back; she’s determined to find her.

 Colin Murray Parkes, a British psychiatrist and pioneer in bereavement research in the 70s, argued that the dominant element of grief was a restless ‘searching’ — a restiveness, an inability to sit still.
 In Veronica’s Daughter, the unresolved mystery of her mother’s disappearance would, indeed, manifest itself in an off-again, on-again aimless searching, abetted, in part, by that inveterate sleuth, none other than Nancy Drew.

-About the Author: Barbara Donsky, the author of Veronica’s Grave, to be published by She Writes Press, is a Phi Beta Kappa graduate of Hunter College, with a doctorate from Hofstra University.
-Publications include a dissertation Trends in Written Composition in Elementary Schools in the United States, 1890 -1960.
-Articles in educational journals including “Writing as Praxis” and “Trends in Elementary Writing Instruction”.
-And a short story— “The Trouble with Harry”—published in the Naples Review in Florida.
+About the Author: Barbara Donsky, the author of Veronica’s Grave, to be published by She Writes Press, May 2016, is a Phi Beta Kappa graduate of Hunter College, with a doctorate from Hofstra University.
+Publications include a dissertation, Trends in Written Composition in Elementary Schools in the United States, 1890 – 1960; articles in educational journals including “Writing as Praxis” and “Trends in Elementary Writing Instruction”; and a short story, “The Trouble with Harry”, published in the Naples Review in Florida.